sfban/donor_analytics/README.md

-### This is the report of Insight DataEngineer Code Challenge by Shufang Ban.
+## This is the report of Insight DataEngineer Code Challenge by Shufang Ban.

+### How to Use

+To run the program, use following command in the root directory, which follows the instruction,

+python ./src/donation-analytics_sfban.py ./input/itcont.txt ./input/percentile.txt ./output/repeat_donors.txt

+where the first file is donor information input, second file is percentile input, and the last one is output.

+**Or**, simply run ./run.sh in the root directory.

+## Code Details

 The code was written in Python, version 3.6.0.